sminez/overthewire/narnia/solutions.md

 So, whatever gets returned from the ENV lookup, gets executed as a C function (or it tries to at least).
 Back to google!

-Ah, so this needs to be some `shellcode`: a set of assembler instructions that open a remote shell.
+Ah, so this needs to be some [shellcode](http://www.vividmachines.com/shellcode/shellcode.html): a set of assembler instructions that open a remote shell.
 There are tonnes of examples online...but URGH that feels nasty to try one out!
 Good job it's on this remote server...!

 Oh! pwntools!
 Looks like they have a bunch of built in stuff for precisely this sort of thing: